 The Graduate Research Committee is responsible for creating and delivering coursework, monitoring student progress and assisting in graduate research related matters.
-The committee comprises of the Centre Deputy Director, Centre Manager, Node Leaders and Expert Members in the key training areas.
+The committee comprises of the Prof Denise Wootten (Monash Node Leader), Centre Manager, Post-doctoral Node representatives, Expert Members in the key training areas and an elected student representative.
 This committee reports to the ExeC.